If you have been involved in a car accident in Maryland and been left with PTSD as a result, you are allowed to sue for damages.

 - Proof of lost wages due to appointments, anxiety, or depression

 - A journal documenting emotional outbursts, panic attacks, or any other emotional suffering

 - Receipts for relevant prescriptions or over the counter medications

 Keep in mind the fact that the Maryland Courts & Judicial Proceedings Code section 5-101 says that a civil lawsuit for personal injury “shall be filed within three years from the date it accrues.”

 We’re here to help you understand your rights and regain peace of mind.
-Whether you’re suffering from physical pain, lasting psychological damage, or even a fear of driving, the car accident attorneys at Zirkin & Schmerling Law are here to represent you.
+Whether you’re suffering from physical pain, lasting psychological damage such as PTSD from car accidents, or even a fear of driving, the car accident attorneys at Zirkin & Schmerling Law are here to represent you.